etidav/f1fashiondataset/README.md

 python benchmark --dataset-path DATASET_PATH --model-names snaive --model-names ets ... # run the benchmark on DATASET_PATH with ets and snaive
 ```

-- Compute_HERMES_benchmarks_results.ipynb : A notebook file that provides an example with the 'snaive' model.

 For the ets model, it is recommended to use multiprocessing.
-A parameter named processes is provided in each script (.py or notebook) and allow you to set the number of CPU that you want to use (default value = 1).
+A parameter named processes is provided and allow you to set the number of CPU that you want to use (default value = 1).

 ## HERMES paper Benchmark results